Why Does My Dog Need Protein?

-- Decreased levels of blood proteins routinely used as markers of superior nutritional status
+- Reduced levels of blood proteins routinely used as markers of superior nutritional status

-This was independent of the overall dietary protein level — 12 or 28% — which was also examined in each of the four test groups.
+This was independent of the overall dietary protein level — 12 or 28% — also examined in each of the four test groups.

 As your dog ages, its body composition and muscle-specific proteins decline.
 Therefore, another study looked at the differences that became evident when elder pooches consumed a 32% protein chicken-based diet, a 32% protein chicken and corn gluten meal diet, or a 16% protein chicken-based diet.

-Senior dogs that were fed the 32% chicken protein, chicken-based diet had better body composition and a muscle-specific protein pattern that was identical to what was measured in healthy young adult dogs.
+Senior dogs fed the 32% chicken protein diet had better body composition and a muscle-specific protein pattern identical to what was measured in healthy young adult dogs.
 However, those results were not seen in either of the other two diets.

 Protein and Your Dog